vandijkstef/wafs/README.md

 The project will need to run on a server, and that should be [configured](https://gist.github.com/rambabusaravanan/578df6d2486a32c3e7dc50a4201adca4) to serve the main file from any url.
 By using the "popstate" event, you can catch any history traversion from the browser (using either keyboard or the dedicated buttons).
 The history.pushstate doesn't fire the popstate event.

-###
+---

 ## Process
 ### Wednesday 7-2-2018
 Setup the basic structure for the app using ES6 features.
 Added some basic styles.

 ### Monday 12-2-2018
 Redone the basic structure for the new API app.
 Created API Class, fetched some data, created basic router, everything based on pretty urls/history api.
 Expanded router to accept variables from urls.
-Note; Solid urls should be defined before var urls.
+Note: Solid urls should be defined before var urls.
 This could be solved by assigning a score to specifity of the url compared to the mathed route and use the most specific route.
-Out of scope (for now).
+Out of scope (for now, maybe).

 ## Planning/Todo
+I like lists
 - [ ] DomChanger.js of andere template engine implementeren (woensdag)
 - [ ] Data manipuleren met map, filter & reduce (vrijdag)
 - [ ] PWA / Webworker (extra)